stefanstranger/psdscreleasepipeline/README.md

 Can you please use the [repo issues](https://github.com/stefanstranger/psdscreleasepipeline/issues) for feedback.

-A really appreciated all the feedback I can get.
+I really appreciate all the feedback I can get.

 /Stefan